timescale/docs/timescaledb/getting-started/access-timescaledb.md

 # Access your database

-Now that you have TimescaleDB setup and running in Timescale Forge, it's time to connect to your database.
+Now that you have TimescaleDB setup and running in Timescale Cloud, it's time to connect to your database.
 While this can be accomplished with many tools, `psql` is the standard command line interface for interacting with a PostgreSQL or TimescaleDB instance.